zitrus2k/Python-Calculator/README.md

 # Python-Calculator

 A simple  Calculator
-Put the Code in Pycharm or other Programms
+put the Code in Pycharm or other Programms
 Then Enter the First and the Second Number and the Action you want to do ' * ,/ , + , - '

 Links -